H.S. Football: Aaron Crossley rushes for 352 yards, four TDs in Wyoming Area win | The Sunday Dispatch

 WEST PITTSTON — Every time Tunkhannock would get within striking distance Friday night, Wyoming Area running back Aaron Crossley would strike back.

-Crossley’s final of three long touchdown runs — a 65-yarder with 2:02 remaining — made certain there wouldn’t been another Tunkhannock rally attempt.
+Crossley’s final of three long touchdown runs — a 65-yarder with 2:02 remaining — made certain there wouldn’t be another Tunkhannock rally attempt.

 In all, Crossley ran for 352 yards and four touchdowns while also throwing a touchdown pass as the Warriors opened the season with a 48-28 victory over Tunkhannock in a Wyoming Valley Conference Division 2 game.